-New Covenant Center serves 2 meals a day, 7 days a week to the homeless and financially stressed in Stamford, Connecticut.
-Members gather to prepare and serve the lunch meal to guests at NCC.
-They also clean up after the meals, unload grocery donations, and stock shelves in the pantry.
+New Covenant Center serves the homeless and financially stressed in Stamford, Connecticut.
+Members gather to prepare and serve lunch to guests, as well as clean up after the meals, unload grocery donations, and stock shelves in the pantry.

 This book group provides members with the opportunity to enrich their own spiritual life and to explore examples of spirituality in action that can inspire our mission of serving the poor and the sick.

-Saint Catherine Academy is a state-approved, private special education school serving students of all faiths who are impacted with autism, intellectual and developmental disabilities.
+Saint Catherine Center is a state-approved, private special education school serving students of all faiths who are impacted with autism, intellectual and developmental disabilities.
 Members shop for peanut butter, jelly, bread, and sandwich bags and work side-by-side with students of Saint Catherine’s to make 300 PB&J sandwiches for the homeless at Thomas Merton Center.
-Knights and Dames also volunteer for Library Story Hour, reading stories to the students.

 Shepherds serves financially and academically disadvantaged, inner city high school students in southwestern CT area and provides them with the opportunity to receive a college preparatory